joshgerdes/jekyll-uno/_drafts/azure-deployment-cleanup-with-azure-devops.md

  7. Check Start from **Scratch** and next click
  8. Click **+ Add permissions** and the permissions above _(you can search for them)_.
 Feel free to import the role from a JSON file "[here](https://github.com/lukemurraynz/AzDeploymeantCleanup "AzDeploymeantCleanup")".
  9. Click **Next**
-10. Add **Assignable Scopes** _(this is the scope you can use to assign a role to - this won't assign it to the Service Principal; it will only open it up so we can assign it)_.
-Make sure you assign it at the management group level you are targetting.
+10. Add **Assignable Scopes** _(this is the scope you can use to assign a role to - this won't give it to the Service Principal; it will only open it up so we can post it)_.
+Make sure you set it at the management group level you are targetting.
 11. Click **Review + Create**
 12. Click **Create**

 ##### Assign Permissions

-Now that the custom role has been created, it is time to assign the role to the service principal we created earlier.
+Now that the custom role has been created, it is time to assign it to the service principal we made earlier.

  1. Navigate to the [**Microsoft Azure Portal**](https://portal.azure.com/#home "Microsoft Azure")
  2. In the search bar above, type in and navigate to [**Management Groups**](https://portal.azure.com/#view/Microsoft_Azure_ManagementGroups/ManagementGroupBrowseBlade/\~/MGBrowse_overview "Management Groups")